hivesolutions/netius/readme.md

 # [Netius Framework](http://netius.com)

 Series of network related libraries for the rapid creation of non blocking async server and clients.
+The aim of this project is to create a platform for creation of customized servers and clients for specific and pre-defined purposes using simple inheritance techniques.

 ## Usage